Keivo1/wireframing/README.md

 **Example:** A wireframe for a login page may include fields for username and password, a "Log In" button, and a "Forgot Password?" link to indicate intended functionality.

 Each of these elements plays a role in creating a wireframe that is both intuitive and aligned with user needs.
 Together, they lay the foundation for a functional and user-centered design.

+## Types of Wireframes

+Wireframes can vary in complexity and detail depending on the stage of the design process.
+They are generally categorized into two types: low-fidelity and high-fidelity.

+### Low-Fidelity Wireframes

+Low-fidelity wireframes are simple, rough sketches that outline the basic structure and layout of a page or screen.
+They typically use simple shapes, placeholders, and limited text, without any styling or detailed interaction.

+**Purpose:**
+- Used in early stages of design
+- Helps to quickly explore ideas and layouts
+- Encourages feedback and iteration without focusing on visuals

+**Example:** A hand-drawn sketch or a grayscale layout created using basic shapes in Figma or paper.

+### High-Fidelity Wireframes

+High-fidelity wireframes are more detailed and closely resemble the final product.
+They include specific fonts, spacing, button states, images, and sometimes interactive elements.

+**Purpose:**
+- Used in later design stages
+- Useful for developer handoff or user testing
+- Shows exactly how the product will look and function

+**Example:** A pixel-perfect wireframe created in Figma with defined UI components, layout spacing, and sample content.

+## Wireframe Type Used in This Project

+For this project, a **high-fidelity wireframe** was used.

+### Explanation

+The wireframe created for this project is a high-fidelity design that closely resembles the final version of the product.
+It includes visual details such as typography, spacing, component styles, and realistic content to simulate a functional interface.
+The wireframe is part of an Airbnb clone project, designed to replicate the layout and user flow of the original Airbnb platform.
+It captures elements like the homepage, search filters, property listings, and booking interactions.
+This level of detail makes it suitable for later stages of the design process, such as user testing, stakeholder review, and developer handoff.
+By using a high-fidelity wireframe, this project aims to provide a clear and accurate visual guide that supports smooth transition into the prototyping and development phases.